alcf-lidar/alcf-lidar.github.io/_includes/model_guide.md

 The JRA-55 reanalysis data can be downloaded from the [JRA-55 project website](https://jra.kishou.go.jp/JRA-55/index_en.html).
-The following fields are required by ALCF:
+The following fields are required by the ALCF:

 - `Const/LL25.grib` (Constant fields)
 - `anl_p125/anl_p125_hgt` (Geopotential height @ Isobaric Surface)